viveksarkar0/Dharmik/README.md

 - React Router DOM types may need installation

 ## ✅ Recent Fixes

+### JWT-Only Authentication Implementation
+- **Issue**: Application was using cookie-based authentication which caused issues with token management
+- **Solution**: Completely migrated to JWT-only authentication:
+  - Removed all cookie dependencies (`cookie-parser` package)
+  - Updated CORS configuration to `credentials: false`
+  - Modified all API calls to use Authorization headers
+  - Updated client-side token storage to use localStorage
+  - Fixed circular import issues in authentication utilities
+- **Result**: Clean JWT-only authentication flow with proper token management

 ### Fast Refresh Issue Resolution
 - **Issue**: Fast Refresh was not working due to mixed exports (components + hooks) in the same file